-The current wisdom seems to be to use Valiant Load Balancing (VLB,[11]) to randomly choose a path for each flow from among the possible parallel paths.
-However VLB cannot achieve full bisectional bandwidth because some flows will randomly choose the same path while other links randomly fail to be selected.
-Thus VLB tends to be supplemented by centralized flow-scheduling for large flows, so as to re-balance the network.
+The current wisdom seems to be to use randomised load balancing (RLB) to randomly choose a path for each flow from among the possible parallel paths.
+However, RLB cannot achieve full bisectional bandwidth because some flows will randomly choose the same path while other links randomly fail to be selected.
+Thus, RLB tends to be supplemented by centralized flow-scheduling for large flows.

-In this paper we propose an alternative and simpler approach; the end systems in the data center should simply use Multipath TCP, as currently under consideration in the IETF[4], to utilize multiple parallel paths for each TCP connection.
-The great advantage of this approach is that the linked congestion controller in each MP-TCP end system can act on very short timescales to move its own traffic from paths it observes to be more congested, onto paths it observes to be less congested.
-Theory suggests that such behavior can be stable, and can also serve to load balance the entire network; with sufficient path diversity the entire data center network can approximate a single very high speed interconnect rather than an aggregation of independent links.
+In this paper we propose an alternative and simpler approach; the end systems in the data center should simply use multipath TCP (MPTCP), as currently under consideration in the IETF[4], to utilize multiple parallel paths for each TCP connection.
+The great advantage of this approach is that the linked congestion controller in each MPTCP end system can act on very short timescales to move its own traffic from paths it observes to be more congested, onto paths it observes to be less congested.
+Theory suggests that such behavior can be stable, and can also serve to load balance the entire network.

-We evaluate how effective Multipath TCP is in comparison to alternative scheduling mechanisms across a range of different proposed data center topologies.
+We evaluate how effective MPTCP is in comparison to alternative scheduling mechanisms across a range of different proposed data center topologies.
 We use a combination of large scale simulation and smaller scale data center experimentation for evaluation.
-Our conclusion is that for all the workloads and topologies we considered, Multipath TCP either matches or in many cases exceeds the performance a centralized scheduler can achieve, and is inherently more robust.
+Our conclusion is that for all the workloads and topologies we considered, MPTCP either matches or in many cases exceeds the performance a centralized scheduler can achieve, and is more robust.

-Further, we show that single path TCP cannot fully utilize capacity in certain topologies, while multipath can.
-There is a close connection between topology, path selection and transport in data centers; this hints at possible benefits from designing topologies for Multipath TCP.
+Further, we show that single-path TCP cannot fully utilize capacity for certain topologies and traffic matrices, while multipath can.
+There is a close connection between topology, path selection, and transport in data centers; this hints at possible benefits from designing topologies for MPTCP.